synapsecns/sanguine/docs/bridge/docs/03-RFQ/index.md

 ## On-Chain Flow Detail
 Once the [User] has signed and submitted their deposit on-chain via a [bridge] transaction, a [BridgeRequested] event will be emitted.

-[Relayer]s who observe this event can permissionlessly complete the bridge by calling [relay] on the FastBridge contract of the destination chain.
+[Relayers](Relayer) who observe this event can permissionlessly complete the bridge by calling [relay] on the FastBridge contract of the destination chain.

 The [BridgeRequested] event emission includes the `request` bytes of an encoded [BridgeTransactionV2] struct.
 The [Relayer] must execute their [relay] with these exact bytes from the origin chain, or their relay will not be considered valid and could result in a loss of relayer funds.
 To reiterate, the destination contract must operate optimistically upon the [Relayer]'s supplied parameters - it has no capability to verify or protect the [Relayer] from loss of funds due to error or ReOrgs on the origin chain.
-All relays are final and all participating [Relayer]s must assume the full responsibility and risk of invalid relays.
+All relays are final and all participating [Relayers](Relayer) must assume the full responsibility and risk of invalid relays.

 Assuming the [Relayer] has sufficient funds and necessary ERC20 approvals on the destination chain, the [relay] transaction will facilitate the delivery of funds from the [Relayer] to the [User] via the FastBridge contract as intermediary.
 This will also emit a [BridgeRelayed] event and prevent any further attempts to relay that transaction.